Are you losing heart because your oncology massage practice is faltering, or hasn’t quite gotten off the ground?

 If you have any mystery or fear about social media, email lists, or blogging, Jenn will help you remove it.
 She’ll help you determine which combination of online tools are best for you.
 (Spoiler- you don’t have to use them all!)
 A strong online presence will allow you to turn your advocates into ambassadors, helping you connect with exactly the referral partners and clients you wish to serve.

-Optional Bonus Session.
-Individual Feedback on Online Marketing — With Jennifer Dyer Durkin
+Class 6 – Individual Feedback on Online Marketing (with Jennifer Dyer Durkin)

 I’ve learned that to do oncology massage therapy, I need all the help I can get.
 Along my own path, I’ve learned what good help looks like, why we need it, and how to find it.
 In this class I will share some of these findings, and invite others to do the same.